 , Movie (2013): A prequel of sorts of "The Wizard of Oz" story; based on the 1900 novel, not the 1939 movie, that tells the story of the wizard's arrival in the Land of Oz.
 It has the three familiar witches with magical powers.
 Stars James Franco, Mila Kunis, Michelle Williams, Rachel Weisz, and others.
 Due out in 2013.

 , Movie (2012): A college teacher uses his students as telekinesis test subjects without their knowledge.
 Written, directed, and produced by Dan McCarthy.
-(This film is currently on the film festival circuit and may not yet have a commercial distributor.
-A clip is available online.)

 , Movie (1978): starred Robert Thompson as an patient in a coma at a hospital who communicates with a nurse by activating an electric typewriter and who uses his PK to control others, including a nurse who wants him dead.

 - An Italian-made sequel to the Australian-made original was titled Patrick Still Lives (1980).

 - Parick, Movie (2013): A remake of the 1978 original set in modern times and made by the same producer, Antony I. Ginnane.
 Stars Jackson Gallagher as Patrick.

 , Movie (1972): made for television, it starred William Shatner and Kim Darby.
 It had a scene of outdoor levitation of aliens in human form tens of feet into the air.
 The setting was a remote rural community.